Mortgage Rates Gina Piper September 24, 2025

 Locally, inventory levels in the Tri-Valley have remained relatively stable over the past month.
 Most cities have seen little change, except for Pleasanton and San Ramon, where inventory declined significantly.
 I expect inventory to gradually ease through the remainder of the year.
 If the experts are correct and we do see two more rate cuts, there could be a surge in market activity, though I remain cautious about that outcome.

-Choosing an agent is perhaps the most important decision in the buying or selling process.
-I am confident that I provide an unsurpassed level of service and professionalism that comes from over 20-years as a full-time agent and well over 1,000 successfully closed transactions.
+Choosing a real estate agent is perhaps the most important decision in the process of buying or selling a home.
+I am confident that I provide an unsurpassed level of service and professionalism that comes from over 30-years as a full-time Realtor® and well over 2,000 successfully closed transactions.